roberta-davidson/Robbis-pipeline-for-modern-shotgun-data/README.md

 	- Base-pair coordinate (1-based) \
 	- Allele 1 (usually minor) \
 	- Allele 2 (usually major) \
-`.bed`: tab-delimited text file that always accompanies a .bed genotype file.
+`.fam`: tab-delimited text file that always accompanies a .bed genotype file.
 It contains sample information, has no header line, and one line per sample with the following six fields:
 	- Family ID ('FID') \
 	- Within-family ID ('IID'; cannot be '0') \
 	- Within-family ID of father ('0' if father isn't in dataset) \